 Travelling Icelander’s in the 19th century brought European ideas of national identities to Iceland and people liked the idea of independence.
 Denmark gave them more rights, but it still took a long time until they received their freedom.

 During World War II Iceland was neutral and after the Brits, Americans occupied the island.
 Both sides made economic profits at that time.

 The republic was proclaimed in Þingvellir in June 17th 1944 and made Reykjavik its capital city.

 Parking and Entrance fees

 For our trip in Iceland, we booked a rental car.
 We had our base in Selfoss and made day trips from there.
 Selfoss is a 45 ride from Reykjavik.
-We parked at the Perlan museum a little bit outside of downtown (no fees) and at the Hallgrimskírkja (also no fees).
+We parked at the Perlan museum a little bit outside of downtown (no fees) and next to the Hallgrimskírkja (also free of charge).

 Generally, Iceland is a very expensive country for Germans.
 But most tourist sights don’t charge entrance or parking fees, which makes it less badly.
 Museums and the tower of the Halgrims Church are the exceptions.

 There’s not so much to see, as you would expect from the city’s size.
 Nevertheless there is a great atmosphere in Reykjavik and we really loved exploring Downtown Reykjavik.
 There are many tourists but they didn’t bother us.
 The most beautiful thing is the view of the snowy mountains from the streets in direction to the harbour.